 Torch Ginger may reach up to 20 feet (6 m) in height.
 Plant it where it is somewhat protected from the wind, which can snap the shoots of this tropical plant.
-Due to the large height, growing in containers may not be feasible.
+Due to the large size, growing in containers may not be feasible.

-The unusual Torch Ginger flowers may be red, pink or orange — blooming from colorful bracts.
+The unusual Torch Ginger flowers may be red, pink, or orange — blooming from colorful bracts.
 White blooms have been reported in some plant information, but these are rare.
-Buds are edible, flavorful and used in Southeast Asian cooking.
+Buds are edible, flavorful, and used in Southeast Asian cooking.

 Growing Conditions and General Care

 Add potassium to the soil before growing Torch Gingers by working it into unplanted beds to about a foot (30 cm) deep.
-Organic means of adding potassium include the use of greensand, kelp or granite meal.
+Organic means of adding potassium include the use of greensand, kelp, or granite meal.
 Test the soil.

-When growing these plants in established beds, fertilize with a food that is high in potassium.
+When growing these plants in established beds, fertilize them with a food high in potassium.
 This is the third number on the fertilizer ratio displayed on the packaging.
 Once the potassium is right in the soil, watering, an important part of learning how to grow torch ginger successfully, will be more beneficial.